Attendance

 Regular and punctual school attendance is essential.
 Pupils need to attend school regularly if they are to take full advantage of the educational opportunities available to them by law.
 St Michael with St John CE Primary School fully recognises its responsibilities to ensure pupils are in school and on time, therefore having access to learning for the maximum number of days and hours.

-In September 2024, we will be asking our children to be an Attendance H.E.R.O.
+We want all children to be an Attendance H.E.R.O.
 (Here Every day Ready On time) and help us achieve our school attendance target of 96%.

 THE IMPORTANCE OF GOOD ATTENDANCE AT SCHOOL